Thorium-Sim/classic.thoriumsim.com/src/pages/docs/dmx_config.md

 ## Assigning a Client and Starting the Controller

 Once you've started your flight, you can assign any client to serve as your DMX controller.
-Just choose "Lighting" from the station dropdown.
+Just choose the lighting set from the station dropdown.
 You must be aware of a few things though.

 - If you are running Thorium in a browser, and not using the Thorium Kiosk, the browser must be Google Chrome.
 You also must use HTTPS when running your server.
 - If you are using Thorium Kiosk as your client, you can use a number of different USB and network-based controllers.